A cheap electric toothbrush can sound enticing, but you don't want to go TOO cheap!

 Another good budget electric toothbrush with a rechargeable battery is the Phillips Sonicare Essence.
 This is a bit more expensive than the Oral B Vitality, and has a different feel in your hand and also on your teeth.
 Also, it is quieter than the the Oral B model.

-Slightly more expensive again, but still a great choice (if you can find a good deal) is the Amden Cybersonic (read a review of this toothbrush).
-Although it is normally priced at just under $100, it is frequently available on the company website for under $50.
+Slightly more expensive again, at around the $50 level (WITH MY SPECIAL DISCOUNT CODE) but a great choice (if is the Amden Cybersonic3 (read a review of this toothbrush).
+Although it is normally priced at just under $100, it is frequently available on the company website for under $50, with my special discount code.
 At that price, it is a bargain!
-I REALLY like the Cybersonic.
+I REALLY like the Cybersonic3.
+Go to the review page link above to find out more about this brush, and to get the special discount code and link to the Amden sales page!